emmett-framework/rest/README.md

     return {}
 ```

-The *update* and *delete* methods are quite similar, since they should accept the `dbset` parameter and the `rid` one, which will be the record id requested by the client.
+since, as you can see, they should accept the `dbset` parameter and the `rid` one, which will be the record id requested by the client.

+> **Note:** since Emmett 2.4, `save` and `destroy` method are available on records.
+Emmett-REST acts accordingly to the `use_save` and `use_destroy` configuration parameter (in extension configuration or module initialization), using `dbset.update` and `dbset.delete` when saving and/or destroying is disabled.

 All the decorators accept an additional `pipeline` parameter that you can use to add custom pipes to the routed function: